 Geographic performance: Insurers also tend to benchmark their plan performance by geographic regions.
 How well their plans performed in your specific part of the country can also contribute to your plan prices for the upcoming year.

 Government-mandated benefits: Each year, federal and state governments can mandate that health insurers provide coverage for certain healthcare treatments or prescription drugs.
 These requirements, while ultimately beneficial for the general public, can lead to increased costs for health insurers that may be reflected in your rates.
-Prior to COVID-19, another well-known example of coverage requirements changing is the ACA’s dependent coverage mandate, which required all new health insurance plans to provide coverage for dependent children until the age of 26.
+One well-known example of coverage requirements changing is the ACA’s dependent coverage mandate, which required all new health insurance plans to provide coverage for dependent children until the age of 26.

 Prescription drug and specialty treatment costs: Prescription drug costs, as well as the costs for specialty treatments for serious conditions (e.g. cancer, multiple sclerosis, or rheumatoid arthritis) have been consistently rising year-over-year.